 A catastrophic illness, as defined for eligibility to use sick leave pool leave, is any injury or illness, excluding routine pregnancy, that has caused an absence of 30 working days within the immediate preceding six calendar months.

 a.
 Employees of the university who are eligible to accrue and use sick leave may participate in the sick leave pool.
 The president is excluded from participating in the sick leave pool by Senate Bill 357.

 b.
-Employees may use pool leave for their own catastrophic illness or injury, or for one in their immediate family as defined in Section 04.06.
-The university will consider pregnancy catastrophic if the employee presents a physician's certification stating that the pregnancy is not routine and the reasons why.
+Employees may use pool leave for their own catastrophic illness or injury or for one in their immediate family as defined in Section 04.06.
+The university will consider pregnancy to be catastrophic if the employee presents a physician's certification stating that the pregnancy is not routine and the reasons why.

 c.
 Employees must exhaust all earned leave with pay entitlements, and have missed at least 30 working days in the immediate preceding six months as a result of a catastrophic injury or illness before they are eligible to use leave from the pool.
 Thirty working days is based on the individual's normal work schedule (i.e., percent time of appointment) and includes paid holidays.

 d.
 Employees on pool leave for a full calendar month accrue paid leave for that month but may not use this time until they physically return to work following the pool leave.

 e.
 Employees with catastrophic illnesses or injuries are not required to contribute to the pool before they can use pool leave.

 f.
 Employees who use pool leave are not required to pay back pool leave.

 g.
 Employees on leave due to a work-related illness or injury are not eligible to use pool leave for that illness or injury.